 When delegating steps to a project’s completion, consider having instructions in written form or providing visual examples of exactly what you’re looking for.
 The clearer your employees understand what you’re asking them to do, the more effectively they can carry out their roles.

-Project managers are also there to make sure the ship is running smoothly.
-Team members see a project narrowly: they understand their part and play it well.
+Team members often see a project narrowly: they understand their part and play it well.
 Project managers have a broad perspective on the goings-on.
-They have their hands in everything, monitoring multiple moving parts (say that five times fast).
+They have their hands in everything, monitoring multiple moving parts.

 A few factors that project managers are responsible for controlling include, but are not limited to: